Pabna-2

-Pabna-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024, the constituency remains vacant.
+Pabna-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by AKM Salim Reza Habib of the Bangladesh Nationalist Party.

 Boundaries

 The constituency encompasses Sujanagar Upazila and Bera Upazila.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

+As of 2008, the constituency encompassed Sujanagar Upazila and the five southernmost union parishads of Bera Upazila: Dhalar Char, Jatsakhni, Masundia, Puran Bharenga, and Ruppur.

-Ahead of the 2026 general election, the Election Commission decided to expand the boundaries of the constituency to include Bera Municipality, and four union parishads of Bera Upazila: Chakla, Haturia Nakalia, Kytola, and Nutan Bharenga.
+Ahead of the 2026 general election, the Election Commission expanded the boundaries of the constituency to include all of Bera Upazila.
+The change was challenged in court, but ultimately upheld.